• Recipes

 cutting up chicken on black board

 • Add one tablespoon oil to a large frypan over medium-high heat, and when hot, add chicken and onion together.
-Cook until the chicken is appears done—about 5 minutes.
+Cook until the chicken appears done—about 5 minutes.

 cooking chicken with onion in black pan